Hazaribagh Sadar subdivision: Educational institutions

-(Information about degree colleges with proper reference may be added here)
+These colleges provide the ug and pg degrees and now many more colleges are open in hazaribagh like iccet college and many more.

 Healthcare

 In 2011, in the Hazaribagh Sadar subdivision there were 35 villages with primary health centres, 84 villages with primary health subcentres, 30 villages with maternity and child welfare centres, 21 villages with allopathic hospitals, 22 villages with dispensaries, 20 villages with veterinary hospitals, 13 villages with family welfare centres, 74 villages with medicine shops, 1 statutory city with 4 nursing homes.